bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Chapter 2 explored the core nature of JS functions, and laid the foundation for what makes a function an FP function…</em>github.com</a><a href="https://github.com/getify/Functional-Light-JS/blob/master/manuscript/ch3.md" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://www.codementor.io/michelre/use-function-composition-in-javascript-gkmxos5mj" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.codementor.io/michelre/use-function-composition-in-javascript-gkmxos5mj"><strong>Use function composition in JavaScript | Codementor</strong><br />
-<em>Prerequisite: I use currying in this post, so if you don’t know about that, I encourage you to read my previous post…</em>www.codementor.io</a><a href="https://www.codementor.io/michelre/use-function-composition-in-javascript-gkmxos5mj" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Prerequisite: I use currying in this post, so if you don't know about that, I encourage you to read my previous post…</em>www.codementor.io</a><a href="https://www.codementor.io/michelre/use-function-composition-in-javascript-gkmxos5mj" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400"><strong>Currying in JavaScript ES6</strong><br />
 <em>Currying can give you a deeper understanding to JavaScript.
 Let’s see how it can be done with arrow functions!</em>blog.benestudio.co</a><a href="https://blog.benestudio.co/currying-in-javascript-es6-540d2ad09400" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>